Steve Fairchild: Colorado State

 Despite graduating Johnson and several other seniors, 2009 started much the way 2008 ended.
 The Rams opened the season September 6 at arch-rival Colorado.
 With a bevy of returning starters, and the game being played in Boulder for the final time (both schools had agreed to play the next decade's worth of games at Invesco Field at Mile High Stadium), the Buffs were heavy favorites.
 However, CSU led from start to finish, beating Colorado 23–17, marking their first victory at Folsom Field since 1986.
 Following home victories over Weber State and Nevada, the 3–0 Rams appeared headed to postseason yet again.
 However, the season would derail quickly.
 Following a 42–23 loss at ranked-BYU, the Rams dropped a 31–29 decision at Idaho followed by 24–17 home defeat to Utah.
 They were the first of four losses that would come by seven points or less.
 The Rams would not win another game for the rest of the season.
 A loss to previously winless New Mexico (29–27) assured CSU of a last place finish, and a 17–16 home defeat to Wyoming the day after thanksgiving not only cost the Rams the Bronze Boot (and their first home loss to Wyoming in 12 years), but made CSU just the 3rd team in Mountain West Conference history to go winless in conference play (Wyoming having done so in 2000 and 2001).

 In 2010, The Rams finished with an identical 3–9 record with their lone wins home victories over lowly Idaho, New Mexico and UNLV.
 Blowouts were frequent and the most embarrassing came in the season's final two games.
 On senior day the Rams were shelled by Brigham Young 49–10.
 The following week they concluded their season with a 44–0 drubbing by rival Wyoming in the Border War.
 Wyoming hadn't won a single conference game until that dominating win over Colorado State.

 It was hoped that Colorado State would begin to turn the corner in 2011, Fairchild's fourth year.
 Despite a 28–14 loss to rival Colorado, the Rams started 3–1 highlighted by a dramatic 35–34 comeback win in double overtime at Utah State on September 24.
 It would be CSU's final win.
 The following week CSU fell 38–31 to San Jose State on homecoming, the start of an 8-game losing streak.
 Fairchild was fired by new athletic director Jack Graham on December 4, 2011, one day after his Rams lost to the Wyoming Cowboys in the Border War.
 It was their third straight loss to Wyoming and the third straight time CSU finished their season 3–9.

 Alphas

 Fairchild was named head coach of the Alphas of The Spring League on October 15, 2020.

+Currently Fairchild is a Football Player Development instructor for the online sports-career training school Sports Management Worldwide.